scuzzydude/asimov/asimov.md

 Would this be vanity?
 It depends on the context.
 Sharing Cadillacs is better than individual ownership in terms of sustainability, but they stopped making the ones you collect in 1967.
 It's a sunk cost in terms of economic value.

-What if your sister was a big-time fight for justice lawyer, who defended the poor and downtrodden and stood up against corporations and governments?
+What if your sister was a big time fight-for-justice lawyer, who defended the poor and downtrodden and stood up against corporations and governments?
 Perhaps there is a public outcry and protest, and some big shot pro-bono lawyers from New York City show up and get her free of the state charges of child endangerment.
 A crowd awaits her on the courthouse steps, where she makes a passionate speech, "*When you're fighting for justice, sometimes you just need to burn a little gas!*"

 She is cheered as she gets into the Hello Kitty Cadillac, where you drive her, along with the lawyers, two blocks through downtown Houston to the Federal Courthouse, where FBI agents take her away on federal charges of carbon offset evasion.
 Turns out she'd failed to pay the carbon tax at the pump, using a bypass code she got from an environmental cleanup worker client.
 This act of rebellion would cost her 10 years in the Supermax in a cell next to El Chapo.